treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
+  -d, --direct   read directly from backing store (faster but requires more credentials)
   -h, --help     help for cat
 ```